johnwcowan/r7rs-work/RestartsCowan.md

 `(restart `*restarter arg* ...`)` -> *values* (may not return)

-Invokes the invoker procedure of *restarter* on the *args*, and returns however many values the invoker.
+Invokes the invoker procedure of *restarter* on the *args*, and returns however many values the invoker does.
 If the invoker does not return, `restart` does not return either.

 `(ambient-restarters)`